Urinary Tract Infection (UTI)

 UTIs can happen in different regions of your urinary tract.
 The infection name depends on the location.

 • Cystitis (Bladder Infection): You may feel like you need to urinate a lot, or it might hurt when you pee.
-You might also have lower abdominal pain and bloody or cloudy urine.
+You might also have pain in the lower abdomen and bloody or cloudy urine.

 • Pyelonephritis (Kidney Infection): Pain in your upper back or side accompanied by chills or fever, vomiting, and nausea.